KThomiss/pokemo-api/README.md

 ![image](pokemon-api-favorites.jpg)

-Create a website using an API of you choice combined with a login functionality using Wordpress JWT plugin.
+Create a website using an API of your choice combined with a login functionality using Wordpress JWT plugin.

 ## Description
 This website is using the public pokemon API: [PokéAPI](https://pokeapi.co/)